KitWilliams07/PyBer_Analysis/README.md

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/PyBer_Analysis/main/Resources/summary_data.png)

+This Data Frame makes it clear the distinctions between each city type.
+Rural City types have less rides, lower total fares, however due to the decreased number of drivers the Average Fare per Driver is very high.
+Additionally, the average fare per ride is the highest for Rural cities.

+Suburban and Urban cities have increased rides and total fares.
+However since there are more drivers the average fare per driver is less than that or Rural cities.

+Below

 ## Summary
  create a summary DataFrame of the ride-sharing data by city type.
 Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
 Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.